phmcampos/Ecaudor-Rapitienda/README.md

 ## Blog Post

-For a detailed explanation of the analysis, please [click here](https://medium.com/@pedrohmcampos02/unveiling-consumer-behavior-a-deep-dive-into-rapitiendas-sales-patterns-in-ecuador-777c7fc4c700) to refer to the accompanying blog post on Medium:.
+For a detailed explanation of the analysis, please [click here](https://medium.com/@pedrohmcampos02/unveiling-consumer-behavior-a-deep-dive-into-rapitiendas-sales-patterns-in-ecuador-777c7fc4c700) to refer to the accompanying blog post on Medium.

 ## Libraries Used